kelexine/freedreno_wiki/A3xx-shader-instruction-set-architecture.md

 Load/Store instructions to private/local/global memory, atomic add/sub/exchange/etc, and other misc instructions.
 Mostly useful for opencl.

 ## Assembly Syntax
-Registers are denoted in vec4 syntax, ie. `r1.y` refers to the y'th component of 2nd vec4 register.
+General purpose registers (GPRs) are denoted in vec4 syntax, ie. `r1.y` refers to the y'th component of 2nd vec4 register.
 But for the most part there are not any constraints about treating the registers as vec4.
 You could just as easily think of `r1.y` as `r5` ((4 * 1) + 1).
 Inputs and outputs to shaders do not need to be vec4 aligned, for example a varying output of a vertex shader can occupy `r2.w` through `r3.z`.
 But assignment of registers to a shader thread happen on granularity of vec4.

+A half-width register is denoted as `hr2.z`.
+And similarly a full or half-width const file register (uniforms/immediates) is, for example, `c3.z` or `hc5.x`.

 An example fragment shader from the disassembler:
 ```